PeteUgwu/Awesome-books/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-## First Capstone Project
+## Awesome books: plain JavaScript with objects

-> This is a project to implement an online website for a conference.
+> This is a project to implement a book shelve.

 ## Built With